What entitlements are available and which ones might I be able to use?

 If your chosen provider doesn’t have a place available, we advise that you explore other providers in your local area.

-Your local authority can provide support with finding a free place in your area.
+Your local authority can provide support with finding a childcare provider in your area.

 What if I am a foster carer?